suaefar/zero-delay-audio-codec/README.md

 Run `./run_benchmark.sh <folder-with-wav-files-sampled-at-32kHz> <PREDICTOR> <QUALITY> <ENTRY>` to encode and decode the audio files in the folder and get some encoding statistics where considered default values are as follows: PREDICTOR = 3, QUALITY = 0, ENTRY = 10.

+To compare ZDA to OPUS at compareable bit rates you can run `./run_opus_comparison.sh <WAVFILE> <OPUS_BITRATE> <ZDA_PREDICTOR> <ZDA_QUALITY> <ZDA_ENTRY>`.
+The script encodes and decodes the WAVFILE and produces a figure comparing the respective differences to the input signal in the time domain and in the log Mel-spectrogram domain.
+After the first run with OPUS_BITRATE=512, add the bitrates of the (possibly two) channels encoded with ZDA and set OPUS_BITRATE to this value.
+The figures are saved in png-files for each channel separately.

 ### PREDICTOR
 The predictor predicts the next sample values based on past sample values.